 An artist doesn’t have a map or proven recipes for doing things.
 Instead, she just has a compass that will ultimately lead to undiscovered lands.
 If you adopt this independence-driven point of view, maybe you too, my dear reader, can claim the honorable title of an artist.

 I’m sure there’s a large “self-help” section in your local bookstore.
 From its contents, you can learn everything you need to become somebody and achieve great results at work.
-I’m thankful for this often looked-down-upon genre because it helped me many times in my life.
+I’m thankful for this often looked-down-on genre because it helped me many times in my life.
 But how about throwing the guidelines away?
 How about stopping duplicating the results of others?
 How about thinking for yourself and creating a brand new, exciting vision for your life?
 You can become an artist if you decide to do something that has never been done before.
 It has to involve the risk of being ridiculed and the possibility of failure.
 Only then you can achieve something that will disrupt the status quo and pave the way for new art forms (Andy Warhol would be a perfect example of an artist, but I’m sure you can come up with many more).

 In your mind, the work you do might be described as; unique, epic, remarkable, extraordinary, and exceptional – but never perfect.
-With that approach, you put yourself in jeopardy, but if you keep at it, you will earn the gratitude from an audience.
+With that approach, you put yourself in jeopardy, but if you keep at it, you will earn the gratitude of an audience.
 Not “a target market” but the followers you’ve created through your work.
 So the idea is to produce for yourself first, even if you think that most people won’t like it.
 You may create art for art’s sake, but you can also turn it into a powerful vehicle that will create value, and affect the lives of many.
 You may sketch out a grand vision, and develop things that will ultimately affect millions.
 It’s all a matter of perspective and goals you want to achieve.

 A stealthy walk through the Reina Sofia Museum of Modern Art (or, short musings on the goals of artists).